 Life is a creative process and art is an extension of that process

-After attending the University of Kansas in the mid 1960’s, where he majored in chemical engineering, he joined the US Navy.
+After attending the University of Kansas, where he majored in chemical engineering, he joined the US Navy.
 After his stint in the Navy he settled in the San Francisco Bay area.
 There he made the choice to pursue art as a career.
 He found a studio loft on the Sausalito waterfront of San Francisco Bay near the marina where he lived aboard a sloop.
 At that time Sausalito was an artist haven with an extensive artist community.
 It was a learning and rewarding period of his career.
 His paintings during this period were representational.

 In 2001 Michael left Sausalito and moved to the southwest desert where he eventually settled in Santa Fe, New Mexico.